 Praxis Care is a company limited by guarantee (registration number: NI 017623), not having a share capital.
 It is governed by its Memorandum and Articles of Association.
 The company has charitable tax status with HM Revenue & Customs (reference number: XN80842) and is Registered with The Charity Commission for Northern Ireland (NIC103672).

-In 2017/18, Praxis Care achieved confirmation of its charitable registration with the Charities Regulatory Authority (charity regulator in Republic of Ireland).
+Praxis Care is also registered with the Charities Regulatory Authority (charity regulator in Republic of Ireland).